Supplement & Drug Interaction Guide

 When to Talk to Your Doctor

 Always consult your healthcare provider if you use NSAIDs regularly (more than 2-3 times per week).
 Report black or tarry stools, blood in vomit, persistent stomach pain, or unusual bruising — these may indicate GI bleeding.
-Ask about transitioning to natural anti-inflammatories (omega-3, curcumin) if you rely on daily NSAIDs for chronic pain.
+If you rely on daily NSAIDs for chronic pain, ask whether adjunctive supplements (omega-3, curcumin) could complement your treatment — do not stop or reduce a medically indicated NSAID on your own.

 Frequently Asked Questions